top of page

 BIO

 Robbin Ahrold is a singer-songwriter who brings a lifetime of experience and deep understanding of the art and craft of songwriting to a repertoire that spans more than 50 years.
+His work evokes the joys and pain of life fully lived, love for family and friends, the thrill of peak experience and the heartache of loss.
+The center of gravity of his work is using a great lyric to tell a compelling story.

 His early work as a songwriter and performer includes such Washington area nightclubs as the legendary Cellar Door in Georgetown and Bixby’s Warehouse on Connecticut Avenue.
 He formed and managed several ensembles including Georgetown jazz fivesome Billy Zietler’s Quintet, and dance bands that played for events in elite venues throughout the Washington, DC area.
-Following almost a decade reporting and writing on popular culture for Time Magazine, his path transitioned into the business side of the music business as an executive with HBO, RCA Records and Broadcast Music Inc. (BMI).
-He resumed songwriting, recording and performing in the 2010s, both in New York City and northern Virginia.
-He shares his time between apartments in Manhattan and Paris and a family home in Alexandria, Virginia.

 His career in senior management at HBO, RCA Records, and BMI has afforded him the unique opportunity to work with some of America’s most successful and admired musical artists in genres ranging from rock to pop to country, jazz, classical and musical theater.
 Bilingual in French, with a deep affection for French culture and artists, he composes in both English and French.